mushroomhostage/exphc/notes-on-mods.md

 * [Mo Food and Crops](http://www.minecraftforum.net/topic/781133-11smpmo-foods-and-crops/)
  - more realism and depth, very cool
  - but no configurable block ids yet, on client or server, so would have to hack the bytecode
- - decompile FarmBase.class, uses item IDs 3997-3487 (no conflicts), but lots of block IDs: 134-149 (15), conflicts with RedPower (though could change RP..)
+ - decompile FarmBase.class, uses item IDs 3997-3487 (no conflicts), but lots of block IDs: 134-149 (15), and conflicts with RedPower and Buildcraft
- - reconsider after block ids configurable
- - mod FarmBase BlockIDs class: leave saplings 134, ricePlant 135, change lettucePlant 169, cornPlant 170, potatoPlant 171,
-   yellowSeedling 172, redSeedling 173, tomatoPlant 174, appleBlock 175, avocadoBlock 176,
-   orangeBlock 177, cocoaBlock 178, ApplePie 179, TacoPie 180, ChocolateCake 181, MeatPie 182
- - also need to mod client
- - installed for now, but will probably have to remove until ids configurable
- - or change ids on RedPower2? uses 134-149 for covers and gates
+ - leave IDs as is, but change RedPower and BuildCraft to not conflict